timoklein/car_racer/README.md

 ## Weights
-The weights of our trained encoder models can be found in models and are named "weights.py" for the deterministic endoder and "VAE_weights.py" for the VAE.
+The weights of our trained encoder models can be found in models and are named "weights.py" for the deterministic encoder and "VAE_weights.py" for the VAE.
 In addition to that we also provide some pretrained SAC agents.
 The best performing of those is "klein_6_24_18".